pcroch/find-movie/README.md

 ## I. General description

 Basically, my api will render a list one ten movies maximum based on the following criterias: Year of release, the rating range, your tastes, the others attendees tastes.
-My api uses an external api to discover movies based on those criterias.
+My api uses an external api to discover movies based on those criteria.

 ## II.
 Technical description

 ### Current version:

-      Version 1 is actually the production one.
+      Version 1 is actually the one in production.

 ### End-points: